 Planning a winter city break but not sure what to pack?
 Here’s your go-to winter city break packing list.

 Winter can be a great time to go on a city break – with the exception of around Christmas, it’s generally cheaper and less crowded than the summer months, particularly in Europe.
-There’s snow (if you’re lucky) and a bright wintry day can provide the perfect backdrop for your explorations.
-As long as you come prepared, there’s no reason why a winter city break has to leave you feeling like an icicle.
-Here’s the perfect winter city break packing list to help you pack for your travels.

 Winter City Break Packing List: At A Glance

-- Base Layers x 2 (preferably thermal ones)
+- Base Layer Top x 2

 - Outer Layer (Thick Coat) x 1 – wear this on the plane

-- Comfortable walking shoes
+- Warm shoes

 - Warm hat